samsja/pydantic_config/README.md

 ## Why ?

-Because I have been tired of the different cli tool in the python ecosystem.
-I want to let [Pydantic](https://docs.pydantic.dev/latest/) handle all of the validation and coercion logic (because it is doing it great), I just need a simple tool that can generate a dict from the cli arguments and pass it pydantic.
+Because I have been tired of the different cli tool and config manager in the python ecosystem.
+I want to let [Pydantic](https://docs.pydantic.dev/latest/) handle all of the validation and coercion logic (because it is doing it great), I just need a simple tool that can generate a dict from the cli arguments and/or a json file and pass it pydantic.

+Pydantic_config is what most of the cli/config tool would have been if pydantic would have been released earlier.

 Honorable mention to the tool that I used in the past: